krfshft/admintools/README.md

 /script SendChatMessage("attack", "PARTY") SendChatMessage(".npcb command order cast auto_attack mytarget", "party")
 ```

 Omni summon/return/follow macro.
 Like the Omni attack above, this commands all types of pets to return to your side, and puts them in follow mode if they weren't before.
-For PlayerBots, the summon command revives them all, but for NPCBots you can revive one at a time by targeting the dead bot and using this.
+For PlayerBots, the summon command revives them all, but for NPCBots you can revive them one-at-a-time by targeting the dead bot and using this.
 ```
 /petfollow
 /script local c="party";local f=SendChatMessage;f("follow", c) f("summon",c) f(".npcb rec tele", c) f(".npcb revive",c) f(".npcb co follow") f("nc -grind,-travel,-rpg maintenance,-rpg repair", c)